-The investigation was carried out with six treatments comprising age of Vine (4 years) with spacing 240 x 120 cm, Cane pruning severity treatment had significant effecting various phases of growth, yield and quality on the grape varieties viz., Thompson and shard seedless.Bud burst was maximum at terminal and first lateral bud position regardless of pruning severity levels and these buds were mostly fruitful.
-In Thompson seedless 7^{th} leaf (P_3) cane pruning treatment gave maximum bunches and higher yield, whereas in Shared seedless 6 the leaf (P_2) cane pruning treatment gave maximum bunches (32 bunches in Thompson seedless and 36.20 bunches per vine in Shared seedless) and high yield (8.4 kg in Thompson and 8.6 kg in Shared seedless) than rest of the treatments.
-Significantly the maximum berry weight, berry size and berry volume were obtained from 7^{th} leaf (P_3) treatment in Thompson seedless variety.
-Maximum TSS : acid ratio and low acidity, high reducing sugar were obtained from treatment 7^{th} leaf (P_3) in Thompson seedless, whereas treatment 6 th leaf (P_3) in Shared seedless variety.
+Bud burst was maximum at terminal and first lateral bud position regardless of pruning severity levels and these buds were mostly fruitful.
+In Thompson seedless 7^{th} leaf (P3) cane pruning treatment gave maximum bunches and higher yield, whereas in Sharad seedless 6^{th} leaf (P2) cane pruning treatment gave maximum bunches (32 bunches in Thompson seedless and 36.20 bunches per vine in Sharad seedless) and high yield (8.4 kg in Thompson and 8.6 kg in Sharad seedless) than rest of the treatments.
+Significantly the maximum berry weight, berry size and berry volume were obtained from 7^{th} leaf (P3) treatment in Thompson seedless variety and 6^{th} leaf (P2) treatment in Sharad seedless variety.
+Maximum TSS : acid ratio and low acidity, high reducing sugar were obtained from 7^{th} leaf (P3) in Thompson seedless, whereas treatment 6^{th} leaf (P2) in Sharad seedless variety.

-Key words : Cane pruning, Grape varieties, Growth, Yield and quality
+Key words : Cane pruning, Thompson seedless, Sharad seedless, Grape

-INTRODUCTION

 Most of the fruit crops unlike grape which are evergreen seldom require pruning.
-Pruning in grape is carried out regulate the crop.
-It is done to concentrate the activity of the vine in the parts leaf after pruning and to induce the sprouting of the fruitful buds located in the middle portion of the cane which otherwise do not sprout.

-Some times due to delay in marketing of the produce, proper rest period of 2-3 weeks do not get to the grape vines and thus become unfruitful after October pruning and this creates the problems to the cultivators.
+Pruning in grape is carried out to regulate the crop.
+In South India, pruning is done twice in year, once in summer and again in winter.
+Some times due to delay in marketing of the produce, proper rest period of 2-3 weeks do not get to the grapevines and thus become unfruitful after October pruning and this creates the problems to the cultivators.
 To overcome this situation new practice of pruning was developed in Maharashtra, which is known as sub-cane pruning.
-In this pruning system, there will be 60 to 80 per cent fruitfulness under even adverse condition was observed (Tambe et al., 1998).
-Adequate cane maturity after April pruning is essential for fruit bud differentiation and in sub cane pruning system the shoots emerging after April pruning, the cane is allowed to grow up to 7-8 buds and then topped.
-The sprouts coming on digital buds of this shoots is again topped at 5 th called at 7 + 5 sub cane or 8 + 5 sub cane pruning (Ranapise et al., 2002).
-In this regard it is necessary to standardize the number of buds on main cane and sub cane by pruning to get maximum fruitfulness and yield in grape varieties.
+In this pruning system, there will be 60 to 80 per cent fruitfulness under even adverse condition.

+Sometimes growers pruned their vine yard late in April pruning to get the more price to their grapes and due to which possibility of development of reproductive primordial is negligible.
+Here levels of absisic acid increase and internodal distance is lesser.
+Thus there is 60-90 per cent possibility of development of reproductive primordial (Anon., 2005).
+Though, this practice of grape pruning is popular in Maharashtra but the research information on this technique to get maximum fruitfulness during adverse climate condition is meagre.